 View the scale as an image

-When the scale needs to be integrated in a software we recommend that the scale is presented as an image together with a separate input field below the scale.
+When the scale needs to be integrated in a software or viewed online, we recommend that the scale is presented as an image together with a separate input field below the scale.
 The image can for example be created by first viewing the scale with a pdf viewer and then using a snipping tool (or taking a screenshot and then cropping).
 Depending on display size it might be beneficial to move the copyright text in the lower right corner to a position below the scale.
 This can for example be done in an image editing tool.
 If you need help with this process do not hesitate to contact us.